yagiz-aydin/yagiz-aydin/README.md

 # 💬 About Me
-Hi, I'm a software developer passionate about building hyperscale solutions with modern technologies.
+Hi, I'm a software developer, passionate about building hyperscale solutions with modern technologies.
 Building cool stuff with Javascript, Typescript & C#

 # 📝 Blogs & RSS